Sustainability / Social Report Sustainable Procurement

 In view of the procurement risks and impact on the supply chain, the Daicel Group implements measures with regard to BCP for our main raw materials and fuel by gradually adopting multi-sourcing and accumulating safety stock, on a priority basis.
 As of the end of FY2023/3, measures were complete for 48% of our main raw materials, and we will continue to implement measures for the remaining 52% of our main raw materials.

 To promote fair transactions in line with our Basic Purchasing Policy, the Daicel Group has set up a help line to receive reports from suppliers.
 We ask our suppliers to report on legal violations and deviations from the Basic Purchasing Policy that occur within the Daicel Group during the course of business with the Group so that we can resolve any issues.
-The Basic Purchasing Policy explicitly states that there will be no adverse treatment for individuals consulting or reporting on issues through the help line.
+This help line is operated in accordance with the Corporate Compliance Help Line Operation Regulations, and these regulations prohibit retaliation for having reported or sought consultation.

 Internal Education and Training